New announcement. Learn more

 TAGS

-Tiny but mighty: Dung beetles released in Whareama catchment to boost waterway health
+Tiny but mighty: Dung beetles released in Whareama

 The release is part of a broader strategy to reduce nutrient and sediment loss and protect waterways.
 With 43 colonies set to be released across four key catchments—Wainuioru, Parkvale, Homewood, a